-Requires contact hours in a middle grades language arts classroom; involves observation and participation in instructional activities.
-It is strongly recommended that students take EDU 3100 prior to or in conjunction with this course.
+Requires contact hours in a middle grades language arts classroom; involves observation and participation

 MGE 4970 History and Organization of Middle Grades Education (2)

 This course provides middle grades licensure candidates with an in-depth understanding of the history, rationale, and design of middle level schools in the United States.
 An examination of organizational patterns, adolescent growth and development, program components such as advisor-advisee, block scheduling, and team organization are included.
 Cross-listed with PAL 4970.